 - Related products

-Things you need to be aware of: Not all of the commercial products are eligible to list on Instagram Shop at the moment, please read through here the policy for not wasting effort
+Things you need to be aware of: Not all of the commercial products are eligible to list on Instagram Shop at the moment.
+Please read through here the policy for not to waste effort

 What’s Shopping on Instagram?

-If Instagram Shop is a place to list and showcase products on your IG page, Shopping on Instagram can make it easy for users to explore, be redirected to your website, and buy your best products by tagging them in organic posts, stories, videos.
+If Instagram Shop is a place to list and showcase products on your IG page, Shopping on Instagram can make it easy for users to explore.
+Buyers can be redirected to your website.
+They can buy your best products by tagging them in organic posts, stories, and videos.
 Sellers can tag the product items to give consumers quick access to pricing and product details by these formats of IG content.

 For example, after choosing the photos you’d like to feature, you can tag posts with up to five products per image.
-(Please bear in mind 5 items per image or 20 items per carousel).
-When someone taps a tag on your post, they’ll be taken to a product details page with a product description, price information, and additional photos.
+Please bear in mind 5 items per image or 20 items per carousel.
+When someone taps a tag on your post, they’ll be taken to a product details page.
+The page has a product description, price information, and additional photos.
 The product details page will also showcase other shoppable posts from your brand.
 If users like what they see, they can tap “View on Website” to go directly to your mobile site.

-Originally it’s only offered to selected sellers in the US, but this feature has expanded to empower more e-commerce companies to connect with millions of users who visit one or more business profiles daily.
+Originally it was only offered to selected sellers in the US.
+But this feature has expanded to empower more e-commerce companies to connect with millions of users.
+The users visit one or more business profiles daily.